WiresmithTech/VITAC/README.md

 ### How do I get set up? ###

-A VIP file is provided in the releases section of this repository.
-Install this using VI package manager 2014 or later to use.
+It is available on the LabVIEW Tools Network or A VIP file is provided in the releases section of this repository.
+Install this using VI package manager 2017 or later to use.

 ### Available Functions ###